NormB/colima-services/wiki/FAQ.md

 ### Can I run this on Intel Macs?

-This guide is optimized for **Apple Silicon** (M1/M2/M3).
+This guide is optimized for **Apple Silicon** (M Series Processors).
 While Colima works on Intel Macs, you'll need to adjust architecture settings and some images may not be available for x86_64.

 ### How do I uninstall everything?